-This important Bradese family cantina dates back to 1880, to a time when the town of Bra was a key hub in the movement of Barolo due to its train station built in 1874, linking Torino to Savona, via Bra & Cervere; indeed in those days there were c. ten Barolo producers/negociants in the town, of which only Ascheri survives.
+This important Langhe family dates back to 1880, their cantina is to be found in the town of Bra, but the family originates from the village of La Morra.
+Bra was very much a key hub in the movement of Barolo in the early years due to its train station built in 1874, linking Torino to Savona, via Bra & Cervere (before Alba built their’s).
+Indeed in those days there were c. ten Barolo producers/negociants in the town, of which only Cantine Ascheri Giacomo survives.

-The cantina is run by Matteo Ascheri, who took over from his father Giacomo in 1988, & alongside is Giuliano Bedino the enologo since 1996 & Matteo’s son Giuseppe.
+The cantina today is run by la Signora Cristina Ascheri, mother of Matteo who took over from his father Giacomo in 1988, & alongside is Giuliano Bedino the enologo since 1996 & Matteo’s son Giuseppe.
 They have 16ha of Nebbiolo da Barolo vineyards from across three communes/villages: La Morra, Verduno & Serralunga d’Alba.
+Incidentally, Matteo is currently the Presidente of the Consorzio of Barbaresco & Barolo growers.

 Vinification is classical, employing BR97 locally-selected yeast, pumping over or submerged cap for up to 20 days, before ageing the wines ageing for circa 18 mths in largely botti grandi of between 10-20HL, plus a small percentage of French 500litre tonneaux.
 Since vintage 2010, the Barolos are closed using DIAM30.
 Total sulphur tends to be c.
 75mg/litro at bottling.

 Barolo Pisapola, Verduno